-For internal purposes, Proteq calculates the Solvency II position on a monthly basis.
-Proteq calculates its position under Solvency II using the standard formula, applying the Volatility Adjustment (VA) and thus making use of the possibility of applying long-term guarantee measures.
+For internal purposes, Proteq calculates the Solvency II position on a quarterly basis and updates monthly this position in the intervening months.
+Proteq calculates its position under Solvency II using the standard formula, applying the Volatility Adjustment (VA) and thus making use of the possibility of applying longterm guarantee measures.
 Proteq does not apply the Matching Adjustment.
-The required and available capital (own funds) under Solvency II are determined on the basis of information at year-end 2018.
-The yield curve used as at 31 December 2018, including the Ultimate Forward Rate (UFR), Credit Risk Adjustment (CRA) and VA, is published by EIOPA.
+The required and available capital (own funds) under Solvency II are determined on the basis of information at year-end.
+The yield curve used, including the Ultimate Forward Rate (UFR), Credit Risk Adjustment (CRA) and VA, is published by EIOPA.

 EIOPA yearly re-calculates the UFR in accordance with the methodology to derive the UFR.
-For the euro the calculated target UFR for 2018 is 3.6%.
-As the UFR for the euro was 4.2% in 2017 and the annual change of the UFR is limited to 15 basis points according to the methodology, the applicable UFR is 4.05% in 2018.
-That UFR was for the first time applicable for the calculation of the risk-free interest rates of 1 January 2018.
+For the euro the calculated target UFR for 2020 is 3.55%.
+As the UFR for the euro was 3.90% in 2019 and the annual change of the UFR is according to the methodology limited to 15 basis points, the applicable UFR is 3.75% in 2020.
+That UFR is for the first time applicable for the calculation of the risk-free interest rates of 1 January 2020.